maxharlow/reconcile/README.md

 #### `company-names-to-uk-company-numbers`

-Use UK [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of company names and find the most likely registration number for each.
+Use [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of company names and find the most likely registration number for each.
 Beware incorrect matches!
 Company names are terrible unique identifiers.

 Parameters:
 * `apiKey` A Companies House [API key](https://developer.companieshouse.gov.uk/developer/applications/register).